IgnacioNMiranda/concierge/backendweb/README.md

 Then, copy the .env.example file to .env and modify the `DB_DATABASE` variable so that it directs to an absolute path to the DB file

-Finally, for running a development server execute
+Finally, for running a development server using the default base url `http://10.0.2.2:8000/api/` , execute

     php artisan serve

+If you want to run the server on your ipv4, change the base url attribute of `private val retrofit` on `frontend/app/src/main/java/com/example/myapplication/api/ApiAdapter.kt` to something like this: `http://{yourIpv4}:8000/api/` , and execute

+    php artisan serve --host 0.0.0.0 --port=8000

 ## About Laravel